Multi-Camera Machine Vision System

 Challenge

+The given project was organized as a collaboration between Cogniteq and the Singapore-based company engaged in computer science and scientific research to provide logistics and warehouse automation solutions.
 The company got a great idea to develop a system for fully-automated, quick, and accurate measurement of cargo dimensions and weight.
 The project was aimed at the complete elimination of manual handling operations.

 Our client planned to install a scanning system in the goods reception area of the production facility or the shipping area.
 The leading-edge technology makes sensitive dimensioning, weighing, and barcode reading with a simple press of the scan button on a handheld scanner.
+Then the captured measurements are grouped and sent electronically in real-time to the web service of the warehouse management system database.

 To bring this idea to life, the company needed to develop a server for transferring scanned measurements to a database.
 The Cogniteq team was invited to the project due to our vast experience in helping enterprises streamline diverse processes and optimize their expenses.